ErosM04/link4launches/README.md

 - Make the images zoomable
 - Create a file for the theme (and change all theme occurences)
 - Add routes
+- Change custom Appbar class in a StatelessWidget
+- Change custom Snackbar class in a StatelessWidget
+- Change all past releaset0 0... and the new onehas to be 1.0.0

 ## Stuff changes for new version
 - Changed updater code